San Francisco's beautiful skyline, charming neighborhoods, and nearby natural beauty make it a wonderful destination.

 Is San Francisco Dangerous For Visitors?

 Like most large cities around the world, San Francisco does experience its share of crime.
-In particular, petty theft, like pickpocketing.

 The bottom line to staying safe in San Francisco - or anywhere - is to always pay attention to what’s going on around you!